omariosc/TickTalk/README.md

 - Web forms allowing the user to enter data (including client side and server-side validation).
 - A database to store information.
-- Three models (one for users, one for chat rooms and one for messages)
+- Five models (one for users, one for chat rooms, one association table for users and rooms, one for messages and finally one for logs)
 - Many-to-many relationship.
 - The use of sessions and cookies.
 - Authentication.